 Volusian was Augustus under his father, the Roman emperor Trebonianus Gallus, 251-253 AD.

 We call him "Volusian" or "Volusianus," but his full name was longer than that.
 Coins from the Rome mint tell us more.

 What's new?
 2023, Jan.
 18. A Syrian tetradrachm.

 which tells us his name included "C. Vibius Volusianus".

 But, that's not all.
-This next coin from the Antioch mint is more
+This next coin from the mint of Antioch is more complex:

 23-22 mm.
 4.05 grams.
 6;00 die axis.

 IMP C V AF GAL VEND VOLUSIANO AVG